scaleway/scaleway-cli/docs/commands/iam.md

 ### Create a new user

 Create a new user.
-You must define the `organization_id` in your request.
-If you are adding a member, enter the member's details.
-If you are adding a guest, you must define the `email` and not add the member attribute.
+You must define the `organization_id` and the `email` in your request.

 **Usage:**